Frequently Asked Questions

 How do I get started?

 The Deploy Your Server guide walks you through the whole process.
-Most developers are live in under 10 minutes.
+Most developers are live in under 10 minutes — no payment setup required.

 What languages can I use?

 JavaScript or TypeScript, compiled to a single entry point.
-See Server Requirements for the exact structure.
+See package.json Configuration for the exact structure.

 What Node.js APIs can I use?

 A subset.
 Your server runs on Cloudflare Workers — a V8 isolate, not Node.js — but mctx enables the nodejs_compat flag so commonly needed modules like node:crypto, node:buffer, node:stream, node:util, node:events, node:url, and node:path are available.
 Modules that require OS-level access — node:net, node:dgram, node:cluster, node:worker_threads — are not available.
-See Runtime environment for the full list and alternatives.
+See package.json Configuration for the full list and alternatives.

 Can I set my own prices?

 Yes.
-You control your base price per 1,000 requests.
+When you enable monetization, you control your base price per 1,000 requests.

-What if I need to take my App offline?
+What if I need to take my server offline?

 Yes.
 Deploy as many as you want from different repos.

-Can I update my App without breaking things for existing users?
+Can I update my server without breaking things for existing users?

 Yes.
 Each version runs at its own endpoint.
 Subscribers stay on their current version until they choose to update.
 See the versioning guide for how this works.